Admission to the Pharm.D. program at the College of Pharmacy is highly competitive and is based on the following criteria:

 If you plan to use AP/IB scores to fulfill a pharmacy prerequisite, you must submit an unofficial copy of your score report to Director of Admissions Nikki Mellen.
 If you are accepted, you will need to request an official copy to be sent directly to the University of South Carolina

 Contact the College Board for your AP scores

 Contact the IB Coordinator at your high school for your IB scores

 All applicants must take the PCAT exam as part of the application process.
 However, you do not need to take it prior to completing the PharmCAS Application.
 PCAT scores are reported to PharmCAS using code 104 upon exam registration.
 Any exam score older than 5 years will not be accepted.

 You may submit unofficial PCAT score reports to our Director of Admissions Nikki Mellen to expedite the interview selection process.
-We recommend you take the PCAT exam no later than October/November 2017.
-Waiting until January 2018 may lower your chance of acceptance because of the time it takes for PharmCAS to receive and process your official PCAT score.
+We recommend you take the PCAT exam no later than October/November 2018.
+Waiting until January or February 2019 may lower your chance of acceptance because of the time it takes for PharmCAS to receive and process your official PCAT score.